 The Sacrament of Penance (or Confession) is God’s gift to us so that any sin committed after Baptism can be forgiven.
 In confession we have the opportunity to repent and recover the grace of friendship with God.
 It is a holy moment in which we place ourselves in his presence and honestly acknowledge our sins, especially mortal sins.
 With absolution, we are reconciled to God and the Church.
 The Sacrament helps us stay close to the truth that we cannot live without God.
 “In him we live and move and have our being” (Acts 17:28).

-Confession may be made on Saturday from 4:30-5:15pm or by private appointment with the pastor.
+Confession may be made 30 minutes before all weekend Masses or by private appointment with the pastor.
 Please contact the parish office for an appointment.

 Preparation for First Reconciliation requires attendance at Faith Formation for 2 years, which runs September through May each year.
 First Reconciliation is received in second grade.